MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/ecvt-s.md

 The difference between **_ecvt_s** and **_fcvt_s** is in the interpretation of the *_Count* parameter. **_ecvt_s** interprets *_Count* as the total number of digits in the output string, whereas **_fcvt_s** interprets *_Count* as the number of digits after the decimal point.

 In C++, using this function is simplified by a template overload; the overload can infer buffer length automatically, eliminating the need to specify a size argument.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 The debug version of this function first fills the buffer with 0xFE.
 To disable this behavior, use [_CrtSetDebugFillThreshold](crtsetdebugfillthreshold.md).